-To hunt Dove in Ohio, you’ll need a valid Ohio hunting license.
-Both residents and nonresidents are required to have this license to legally pursue dove during the hunting season.
-There are no separate species-specific licenses solely for dove hunting, but the general hunting license covers this activity.
+To hunt Dove in Ohio, you’ll need a valid Ohio hunting license and your HIP registration.
+Both residents and nonresidents are required to have their license and HIP registration to legally pursue dove during the hunting season.

 Additionally, hunter education certification is mandatory for most first-time hunters before purchasing a hunting license in Ohio.
 This ensures that all hunters understand safety protocols and regulations.